Jabuti Theatre presents

 Dad: Nathan Johnston

 Aria: Rachael Macintyre

-As part of the R&D of Paper Memories Jabuti Theatre has been running workshops with Syrian and Syrian Kurdish refugee children and families through Multi-Cultural Family Base, Edinburgh Council and Maryhill Integration Network.
-These workshops have been made possible by Creative Scotland, Scottish Refugee Council and Glasgow Life.
+As part of the R&D of Paper Memories Jabuti Theatre ran workshops with Syrian and Syrian Kurdish refugee children and families through Multi-Cultural Family Base, Edinburgh Council and Maryhill Integration Network.
+These workshops were made possible by Creative Scotland, Scottish Refugee Council and Glasgow Life.

 Rachael Macintyre also took part in the Imaginate PUSH lab on Migration at The Ark in Dublin in February 2018.
 This was a 10 day residency exploring the subject of migration and how we can engage with this through work with, for and about children.

-The project and production is funded by Creative Scotland, with support from Imaginate during the creative development phase.
+The project and production was funded by Creative Scotland, with support from Imaginate during the creative development phase.

 Thank you goes to Farah Saleh, Claricia Kruithof, Claire Crook and Jennifer Street.

-As part of a European Funded, international residency at Teatro Paraiso, in Vitoria-Gasteiz in the Basque Country, Spain, Jabuti Theatre undertook the first stage of development for Paper Memories.
+As part of a European Funded, international residency at Teatro Paraiso, in Vitoria-Gasteiz in the Basque Country, Spain, the inital idea for Paper Memories was born.
 In February 2017 Rachael Macintyre, of Jabuti Theatre, lead a two-week residency at the KunArte Innovation Centre (run by Teatro Paraiso), working with past collaborators Robbie Thomson (In Her Shadows) and Jusztina Hermann (Moonbeam on a Cat’s Ear).
 We began the exploration of the idea of memories and loss, combining circus, clowning and interactive technology.
 We also ran workshops for children and for families.
 At the end of the residency we performed a work-in-progress showing of the work we made.